nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 * Performance.
 If performance really matters a lot for your application (training or production) doing some benchmark testing and analysis is always recommended.
 * Features.
 Besides the learning methods that are supported what other features are included?
 Often more features, or support for more learning methods is not better.
 Sometimes simple is enough since you don't change your machine learning method and model continuously.
 * Flexibility.
 How easy is it to switch to another machine learning framework, learning method or API?
 * Transparency.
-Machine learning development is a very difficult tasks that involves a lot of knowledge of engineers and programmers.
+Machine learning development is a very difficult tasks that involve a lot of knowledge of engineers and programmers.
 Not many companies have the capabilities to create a machine learning framework.
-But in case you use a machine learning framework: How do you known the quality?
+But in case you use a machine learning framework: How do you know the quality?
 Is it transparent how it works, who has created it, how it is maintained and what your business dependencies are!
 * License.
 Of course we do not consider propriety machine learning frameworks.
 But do keep in mind that the license for a machine learning framework matters.
 And make sure that no hooks or dual-licensing tricks are played with what you think is an open machine learning Framework.
 * Speeding up time consuming and recurrent development tasks.

 Debugging a machine learning application is no fun and very difficult.
 Most of the time you spend time with model changes and retraining.
 But knowing why your model is not working as well as expected is a crucial task that should be supported by your machine learning framework.

-There are too many open source machine learning frameworks available which enable you to create machine learning applications.
+There are too many open source machine learning frameworks available which enables you to create machine learning applications.
 Almost all major OSS frameworks offer engineers the option to build, implement and maintain machine learning systems.
 But real comparison is a very complex task.
 And the only way to do some comparison is when machine learning frameworks are open source.
-And since security, safety and privacy should matter for every use case there is no viable alternative than using an mature OSS machine learning framework.
+And since security, safety and privacy should matter for every use case there is no viable alternative than using a mature OSS machine learning framework.

 Programming Tools
 ^^^^^^^^^^^^^^^^^^^